mcbut/MinecraftBut/README.md

 * Configure the server how you want it in server.properties
 * Then just drop the "MinecraftBut.jar" into the "/plugins" folder of the server
 * Start the server and you're done
 Sidenote: You could probably get away with using PaperSpigot or TacoSpigot, as they're variants of Spigot.
-I'm unsure of Bukkit and CraftBukkit, however.
-Only Bukkit inherited "jars" are supported, so that means no Sponge etc. but modified spigot jars should be fine.
+You might even be able to use Bukkit and CraftBukkit, however, only Bukkit inherited "jars" are supported, so that means no Sponge etc. but modified spigot jars should be fine.

 ## Permissions